shafey5130/shafey5130/README.md

 <h1 align="center">Hi 👋, I'm Eslam Shafey</h1>
-<h3 align="center">I’m Ahmed, a developer, entrepreneur, co-founder and indie-hacker based in cairo, and quite active in the open source community.
+<h3 align="center">I’m a developer and indie-hacker based in cairo, and quite active in the open source community.
 I’m currently building Linesbox, an employee lifecycle application. with more than 7 years of experience in the areas of software solutions, designing and implementing infrastructure solutions for small to medium level enterprises.</h3>

 - 🔭 I’m currently working on [rightmind](https://www.artalegypt.com/)